 Surge arresters are used for protection of electrical equipment from all kind of over-voltages caused by lightening or switching operations.
-ABB has more than 75 years of experience in designing and manufacturing surge arresters.
+Hitachi Energy has more than 75 years of experience in designing and manufacturing surge arresters.

 Surge arresters for medium voltage systems

 Surge arresters for AC traction systems